How To Deal Effectively With Marital Conflict? (Communication and Conflict Resolution In Marriage)

 The issue has to do with something deeper than a restaurant meal.
 Something, his or her spouse might not be able to acknowledge.

-The approach to overcoming perpetual problems can be summarized into five main steps:
+The approach to solving perpetual problems can be summarized into five main steps:

 Step 1.
 Become A Dream Detective.